enrikhysko/sfdx-order-products/README.md

 # Description

-Having 2 custom lwc components:
+On Order record page are placed 2 custom Lightning Web Components where:

-1- to choose from available products so they can be ordered and
+1- Available Products: to choose from available products list where they can be ordered after selection and clicking on "Add Products".

-2- to show existing/created/updated order products in a table
+2- Order Products: to show existing/created/updated order products in a result table.

+##### Note: string label values are used directly, not via Custom Labels.